denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 are still in some real sense present on modern machines (like Apple Macintosh laptops and Android phones, which run Unix-derived operating systems).
-This property allows for a media archeology that can "lay bare" the device, making good on the implied archaeological metaphor: involving excavation, surveying, and artifact discovery, at the level of the literal device.
+This property allows for a media archeology that can "lay bare" the device, making good on the implied archeological metaphor: involving excavation, surveying, and artifact discovery, at the level of the literal device.

 ## Existing Literature